Skip to content

 Thumbnail source file size limit64 MiB

-ZIP Archive Preview
+Archive Preview

 This group has three layers of switches:

-• Enable ZIP Archive Preview: global switch
+• Enable Archive Preview: global switch

 All three are disabled by default.
-Enable them only when users really need to inspect ZIP contents, especially the share-side switch.
+Enable them only when users really need to inspect archive contents, especially the share-side switch.
 It lets visitors see metadata such as internal file names, directory structure, sizes, and modified times.

 When users switch filename encoding in the preview toolbar, AsterDrive rereads or regenerates the manifest with the selected encoding.
 This is for old ZIP files or ZIP file names created across language environments that display as garbled text.
 It does not modify the original archive.